 Flexibility is another critical quality.
 With nerves, adrenaline and a multitude of other factors at play when a performance occurs, anything can happen.
 Memorised music can disappear, tempos suddenly increase dramatically and unexpected breathes appear.
 Throughout this mine-field of un-rehearsed events, the accompanist must stay calm and adapt to how the performance unfolds.

 Perhaps these two qualities, sensitivity and flexibility, can be given the over-arching title of musical radar, a term used by Vignoles is his description of the telepathic nature of accompanying.
 This musical radar is what allows accompanists to predict how a particular entry will sound based on the soloist's breath, or to find an instantaneous solution to a verse being skipped.

 Clearly, the answer to the question of what makes a good accompanist and the answer to what makes accompanying so difficult is the same: musical radar.
 Whilst musical radar is difficult to define empirically, its existence as the cornerstone for accompanying is undeniable.
 The closest comparison to musical radar can be found a long time ago in a galaxy far, far away, the Force from Star Wars.
-Anyone familiar with the franchise should now have a decent understanding of musical radar and for those still struggling, a quote from the Jedi Yoda should help, “for my ally is the Force and powerful ally it is,” wise words for any accompanists.
+Anyone familiar with the franchise should now have a decent understanding of musical radar and for those still struggling, a quote from the Jedi Yoda should help, 'for my ally is the Force and a powerful ally it is.'
+Wise words for any accompanists.

 By Alec Coles-Aldridge.
 Alec is a student at the Royal College of Music studying for a Bachelor of Music Degree.